Image default

 Enjoy the cozy hotels and guesthouses, as well as delicious local cuisine

-Almost a third of the houses in Koprivshtitsa have been transformed into family hotels.
-Everywhere in town guest rooms are equipped with free Wi-Fi.
+Almost a third of the houses in Koprivshtitsa now operate as family-run hotels.
+Guest rooms across town provide free Wi-Fi.
 Most of the hotels have a garden with an outdoor seating area and free private parking, as well as a welcoming restaurant.

 We stayed at the Paradise Hotel.
 And we had a delicious and hearty meal at the April 20 restaurant in the city center.